 A newborn kitten is not able to regulate its body temperature very well.
 As long as the kittens stay near their mother, the room temperature is not too critical.
 However, if they are not with their mother, the room temperature should be 85º - 90ºF (29.5º-32ºC).
 To avoid any chance of hypo- or hyperthermia (chilling or overheating), the newborns should be kept inside the house if possible.

-Other handouts in this series contain further information about intestinal parasites, infectious diseases and vaccinations.
+For further information about care of the kittens, see our handouts "Feeding Orphaned Kittens," "Feeding Growing Kittens", "Kitten-Raising Kittens”, “Recommendations for New Kitten Owners”.
+Additional handouts contain further information about intestinal parasites, infectious diseases, and vaccinations.
 Your veterinarian can provide you with this information and give you specific advice that relates to your circumstances.